 Not all injuries are readily apparent, or they may seem to be minor at first.
 But they can manifest themselves or become more severe with time.
 That’s why it’s vital that you seek immediate medical attention, even if you don’t believe you are seriously hurt.
 If you fail to do so, and your injuries worsen later, it could be more difficult to get the compensation you need.

-What Do You Have To Prove In A Slip And Fall Case?
+What Do You Have To Prove In A Chicago Slip And Fall Case?

-Slip and fall accidents raise the issue of premises liability.
-That refers to the property owner’s responsibility to maintain a safe premises that is free of unreasonable dangers.
-Like other premises liability cases, a slip and fall lawsuit can be brought against a number of different property owners: private homeowners, retail and other commercial establishments, and even state, local, and federal governments.
+Slip and fall accidents in Chicago raise the issue of premises liability.
+That refers to the property owner’s responsibility to maintain safe premises that are free of unreasonable dangers.
+Like other premises liability cases, a slip and fall lawsuit can be brought against a number of different property owners in Chicago: private homeowners, retail and other commercial establishments, and even state, local, and federal governments.

 To prove your case, you have to show that the owner was negligent in some way.
 This starts with establishing the existence of the condition (like the ones listed above) that caused you to get hurt.